jeffpar/pcjs.v1/docs/pcjs/video/README.md

 	true scales text modes to fill the canvas;
 	false centers text modes on the canvas (this generally provides the sharpest rendering).

+ * *smoothing* (optional; default depends on the browser)

+	true enables HTML5 canvas image smoothing, false disables it; if not specified, then the browser's default is used.

 Also supports the attributes of *[Component](/docs/pcjs/component/)*.

 Bindings